Transparency

 Affiliate Disclosure

-Aiifi publishes reviews, comparisons, and buying guides.
-Some pages contain affiliate links, which means Aiifi may earn a commission if a reader clicks through and buys.
-This page explains how that works, where disclosures appear, and how we handle recommendations.
+Aiifi publishes reviews, comparisons, and buying guides for non-technical white-collar professionals.
+Some pages contain affiliate links: when a reader clicks through and completes a qualifying purchase, Aiifi receives a commission from the merchant or affiliate network.
+This page explains how that works, which programs we participate in, where disclosures appear, and how we handle recommendations.

 Short version: if a page contains affiliate links, we aim to say so clearly and close to the recommendation.
 A commission opportunity does not automatically make something a recommendation, and we may still tell readers to skip a product when the fit is weak.